+This C This Course will enable students to:

-- Understand the principles of testing.
-1.
+1. Understand the principles of testing.

-- Identify the need for testing.
-2.
+2. Identify the need for testing.

-- 3. Identify testing process.
+3. Identify testing process.

-- Describe various types of test and their objectives.
-4.
+4. Describe various types of test and their objectives.

-- Identify the types of tests to be conducted on applications.
-5.
+5. Identify the types of tests to be conducted on applications.